pepsi-monster/polars-ad-etl/README.md

 ### Google Cloud Client

 - **Location**: `src/google_cloud_client/google_cloud_client.py`
 - **Purpose**: Provides a simple, high-level interface for interacting with the Google Sheets API.
-The `GoogleSheetService` class handles authentication, clearing ranges, and uploading Polars DataFrames.
+The `GoogleSheetService` class wraps the `gspread` library to offer convenient methods for fetching, clearing, and uploading data using Polars DataFrames.
+It handles authentication and provides user-friendly feedback during operations.

+- **Key Methods**:
+  - `get_dataframe()`: Fetches a specified range from a sheet and converts it directly into a Polars DataFrame.
+  - `clear_range()`: Clears all values within a specified A1-style range in a worksheet.
+  - `upload_dataframe()`: Uploads a Polars DataFrame to a worksheet.
+It automatically handles the conversion of Polars Date types to Google Sheets' serial number format.

 ## Customization

 To add a new data source to an existing pipeline (e.g., adding "Google Ads" to the `apsl` pipeline):

 1.  **Open the script**: Edit `scripts/apsl_internal.py`.
 2.  **Add Source Criteria**: Add a new key-value pair to the `apsl_src_criteria` dictionary.
-The key is the source name ("Google Ads") and the value is a `set` of column names that uniquely identify a raw export from that source.
+The key is the source name ("Google Ads") and the value is a `set` of column names that a raw export from that source.
 3.  **Add Rename Mapping**: Add a new key to the `apsl_mapping` dictionary.
 The value should be another dictionary mapping the raw column names from Google Ads to the standard column names defined in `apsl_standard_schema`.
 4.  **Add Cleaning Functions (Optional)**: If the new source requires special cleaning, add a function to `src/multi_source_ad_etl/data_clean_lib.py` and reference it in the `cleaners` dictionary in the script.
-5.  **Place Data**: Drop the new raw data file into the `data/raw/apsl/` directory.
+5.  **Place Data**: Drop the new raw data file into the appropriate subdirectory within `data/raw/` (e.g., `data/raw/apsl/`).
 The script will pick it up on its next run.

 ## Development